emir-vargor/DSA-210-Term-Project-Proposal-Predicting-the-Best-Picture-Oscar-Winner/README.md

 ## Machine Learning Model
 To operationalize these findings, I build a machine learning model that depends on *the Random Forest algorithm* to predict the Best Picture winner.
 The motivation behind this choice is the specific nature of our dataset and the prediction task:
-1. Handling Small Datasets and Overfitting:
+1. Handling Small Datasets and Overfitting
 2. Addressing Class Imbalance
 1. Feature Importance and Interpretability